The Strange Case of Peter the Lett: Plot summary

 Maigret is notified through Interpol that Peter the Lett, an international fraudster and leader of the notorious Baltic Gang, is travelling to Paris.
 Furnished only with a description he and a squad from the Police Judiciaire plan to intercept him at the Gare du Nord.
 However, after seeing a man who matches the description Maigret is called to a carriage of the train to find a body, also matching the description he has.

-Tracking the first man to a hotel he is identified as Oswald Oppenheim, a businessman in town to meet an American, Mortimer Levington and his wife.
+Tracking the first man to a hotel he is identified as Oswald Oppenheim, a businessman in town to meet an American, Mortimer Levington, and his wife.

-Meanwhile, forensic examination of the body leads Maigret to the sea-side town of Fécamp, and to the family of Norwegian sea-captain, Olaf Swaan, another man who matches Peter's description.
-While staking out the house, he follows another, identical, man, an itinerant Russian, later named as Fyodor Yurevich.
+Meanwhile, a forensic examination of the body leads Maigret to the seaside town of Fécamp, and to the family of a Norwegian sea captain, Olaf Swaan, another man who matches Peter's description.
+While staking out the house, he follows another, identical, man, an itinerant Russian, later named Fyodor Yurevich.
 Maigret follows him back to Paris, to a flop-house in the Marais district where he is found to live with a prostitute, Anna Gorskin.

 So who is Peter?
 A vagrant, a seaman, a businessman, a corpse?
-Is he Russian, Norwegian, American or Latvian?
+Is he Russian, Norwegian, American, or Latvian?
 Maigret's persistence is needed to unravel the mystery and track down the real Peter.